tlh45342/guppy/README.md

 ## Build

 Prereqs: a C toolchain (gcc/clang), `make`.
+This is designed (and tested) to be cross platform

+Testing in Windows/CYGWIN, Linux, MacOS/GCC

 ## WARNING

 This is SO alpha.
 This is very immature.
 But... it's starting nicely.
-Will be dropping in formating and filesystem commands soon.
+Will be dropping in formatting and filesystem commands soon.
 This is necessary because "fish" tools generally are not available on Windows.
 Plus this is being designed to be a scriptable shell.
 So yes, automate the create of an entire system.

 ## INSTALLATION